jrkaupert/cs-webdev-notes/YDKJS/up-and-going/YDKJS_up_and_going.md

 # Notes from You Don't Know Javascript - Up & Going #
+My notes from:
 [You Don't Know JavaScript - Up & Going] (https://github.com/getify/You-Dont-Know-JS/tree/master/up%20%26%20going)

+Some of my notes are my own summary, others are taken directly / verbatim.
+All rights belong to the original author and contributors at the link above

 # Chapter 1: Into Programming #
 ## Statements ##